 To help you recognize loopholes you might be invoking, here’s a list of some popular ones that are often heard around Thanksgiving:

-2. Moral licensing loophole — “I’ve been so good, it’s okay for me to do this.”
+“I’ve been so good, it’s okay for me to do this.”
 “I’ve been eating so healthfully, it’s okay for me to eat anything I want today.”
+Or conversely…

-5. Planning to fail loophole, formerly known as the “Apparently irrelevant decision loophole.”
-“I’ll just stand here by the dessert table, because the other room is so crowded.”
+“I’ll just stand here right next to the dessert table, because the other room is so crowded.”

-8. Concern for others loophole — “If I don’t drink wine with dinner, other people will think it’s weird.”
+“If I don’t drink wine with dinner, other people will feel uncomfortable.”
 “I have to eat seconds and thirds of everything, or my host will feel insulted.”

 Of course, sometimes we do want to break a habit—say, as part of a celebration.
 A very effective safeguard for that situation is the planned exception, which protects us against impulsive decisions.
 We decide in advance how we want to behave.